machakann/vim-sandwich/README.md

 Press `srb{addition}` or `sr{deletion}{addition}`.
 For example, key sequences `srb"` or `sr("` makes **(foo)** to **"foo"**.

 That's all.
 Now you already know enough about `sandwich.vim`.
+If you are using [vim-surround](https://github.com/tpope/vim-surround), you can use a preset keymappings similar as it.
+See [here](https://github.com/machakann/vim-sandwich/wiki/Introduce-vim-surround-keymappings)

 # Design